-I started out as a Liberal, university student studying English Literature and Composition in Arkansas; I ended up an Electronic Warfare and Intelligence Professional on the front line against ISIS.
+I started out as a Liberal, university student studying English Literature and Composition in Arkansas; I ended up an Electronic Warfare and Intelligence Professional targeting the enemies of the United States.
 What happened in between – the story of just how exactly I went from performing as a stand-up comic in college one summer, to then hunting the enemies of the United States across the globe – is the adventure of a lifetime, and it is the back-drop of everything in this blog.
 It is at times an entertaining story, the – “so no joke, there I was …” set-up that Soldiers are so prone to speaking from.
 Other times, it is really nothing more than the soliloquies of dharma bums, old buddies, and long pours of Bourbon.

 I have been a Language specialist all my adult life – a journalist, an ESL teacher, an academic linguist at University, and a Military Linguist.
-I have also been a technologist – a hobbyist computer programmer, ethical hacker, and military signals intelligence analyst.
-Traversing a spectrum between two largely polarized opposites – the liberal arts and humanities at one end, and the technological profession of arms at the other – I have lived what Margaret Atwood penned: “War is what happens when language fails”
+I have also been a technologist – a hobbyist computer programmer, a graphic artist, and a military signals intelligence analyst; I’ve done a lot.
+Now, I tell stories about it.

 On the Blog